Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 You are reading Part 1 of Box 28, Arenas Valley, New Mexico. | Go to Part 2.

-In 1949, when I was six years old, my parents transplanted my sister and me from the tiny incorporated village of Savona in New York State’s Southern Tier region to the tiny, unincorporated village of Arenas Valley in southwestern New Mexico, six miles east of Silver City on the old highway1 between Silver City and Fort Bayard.
+In 1949, when I was six years old, my parents made the life-altering decision to transplant themselves, my sister and me from the tiny, incorporated, civilized village of Savona in New York State’s Southern Tier region to the tiny, unincorporated, less-civilized village of Arenas Valley in Southwestern New Mexico, six miles of the largest town in the region, Silver City.

 In the 1950s, Arenas Valley’s population was approximately 200 residents.
-The Arenas Valley Road had once linked Silver City with nearby Fort Bayard and towns in the mining district — Central (now Santa Clara), Bayard, Santa Rita, and Hurley and a scattering of smaller communities like Vanadium and Fierro.
-By 1949, a new highway, U.S. 180, bypassed the village.
-But, tiny as Arenas Valley was, it had a post office!
+The Arenas Valley Road had once linked Silver City with nearby Fort Bayard and other towns in the mining district — Central (now Santa Clara), Bayard, Santa Rita, North Hurley, and Hurley — and a scattering of smaller communities — Vanadium, Hanover, and Fierro.
+By 1949, a new highway, U.S. 180, bypassed Arenas Valley.
+However, tiny as the village was — little more than a hamlet, it had a post office!

 Whiskey Creek becomes Arenas Valley, or…not?